bestiesbesties/LineColors/README.md

 ## Features
 - Color any line in the texteditor to red, green or blue.
+- Automatically shift colored lines with performed text insertions or deletions.
+- Automatically save colored lines linked to tracked filenames in globalstate.
+- Overview of colored lines in the overviewruler.
 - See active color info in statusbar.
-- Automatically shift colored lines with performed text insertions or deletions.
-- Automatically save colored lines linked to files in globalstate.

 ## Commands
 |Command|Description|Keybind|